Professional endurance athlete. U.S. 50 mile road champion. 2:44 marathoner.

 What began as a goal to simply get in shape led to my discovery of the White Mountain 4,000-footers.
 Suddenly, I found myself filled with an urge to stand atop all 48 of New Hampshire’s tallest peaks.
 First, in any season.
 Then, in a single winter season.
 And ultimately in consecutive calendar seasons.
 As my peakbagging obsession grew, I started to put together longer and more challenging routes in the mountains.
 As my trail mileage increased, the transition from hiking to running seemed to come naturally.

 I quickly learned that I could travel even faster by jogging the downhills, then the flats, and, in time, some of the uphills.
 Upon discovering ultrarunning in 2009, I suddenly found my calling.
 Trail ultramarathons are still my passion and primary focus, but I did unexpectedly discover a love for road marathoning in 2013.
-My long-term goals are to qualify for the 2016 Olympic Marathon Trials and to represent the United States internationally through running both on road and on trail.
+My long-term goals are to qualify for the 2020 Olympic Marathon Trials and to attempt to break the women’s 50 mile world record (possibly in December 2015).

 Some folks have told me it’s not possible to balance ultra-distance trail performances with faster road efforts.
 Nonetheless, I always seem to gravitate towards the path less-traveled.
 If there’s one thing I’ve learned in life, it’s that no dream is ever out of reach if one is willing to take a risk, work hard, and follow her heart.